 Or, that’s how most large truck owners reasoned for many years.
 Recently though, we’re seeing large trucks being produced with smaller displacement engines.
-With gas prices constantly on the increase and manufacturers under constant pressure to develop safer greener vehicles, it appears the big displacement trucks are becoming a thing of the past.
+With gas prices constantly on the increase and manufacturers under constant pressure to develop safer greener vehicles, it appears that big displacement trucks are becoming a thing of the past.

 So if you’re in the market for an F150 you basically have 3 options.
 The new 2.7 twin-turbo, the slightly older 3.5-liter V6 gasoline direct-injected and turbocharged engine, or the all-new 5.0-liter gasoline V8 engine, developed to compete directly with the GM 6.2L V8 engine and the new Chrysler 6.4L Hemi.

 When it comes to daily driving and efficiency the 2.7 is the obvious choice.
 The 2.7L version is designed to deliver comparable power and torque of large displacement, naturally aspirated V6 and V8 engines but with less fuel consumption and emissions.
-It can even tow if required to and does so very well.
+It can even tow if required and does so very well.

-The 3.5 is a more proven platform, been introduced in the F150 since 2009.
+The 3.5 is a more proven platform, having been introduced in the F150 in 2009.
 It’s proven to be reliable, robust, and durable with a proven track record.
 When it comes to towing the 3.5 is a freight train, so it comes down to what you’re looking for in a truck.
 The engine has good longevity if owners stick to the maintenance schedule and use only high-quality oil and lubricants.
 The average trouble-free mileage for the 3.5 EcoBoost engine is about 200k-250k miles, thereafter it’s down to the owner to keep it going.

 F-150 2.7 Eco Boost has been around for over 5 years with an updated Gen2 released in 2018.
 This is enough time to prove its worth.
-In many cases, it’s not the engine that becomes problematic, but rather the complex electrical systems and management aids being implemented to these vehicles, which makes them appear niggly.
+In many cases, it’s not the engine that becomes problematic, but rather the complex electrical systems and management aids being implemented in these vehicles, which makes them appear niggly.